 Woody Island: in the vicinity of the artificial reef at the northern end of Great Sandy Strait.

-Note: For precise boundaries consult the Fisheries Regulation 2008 - some areas are marked by an SFB sign.
+Note: For precise boundaries consult the fisheries legislation - some areas are marked by an SFB sign.
 Other local, state and federal regulations may also apply - check with the relevant authority.

 Closed areas to taking gastropods and bivalve molluscs (e.g pipis and cockles)